zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 * **serviceId**

-    The `serviceId` uniquely identifies one or more instance of a microservice in the API ML and is used as part of the service URL path in the API ML gateway address space.
+    The `serviceId` uniquely identifies one or more instance of a microservice in the API ML and is used as part of the service URL path in the API ML Gateway address space.
     Additionally, the API ML Gateway uses the `serviceId` for routing to the API service instances.
     When two API services use the same `serviceId`, the API Gateway considers the services as clones of each other.
     An incoming API request can be routed to either of them through utilized load balancing mechanism.